 Component 1: Revenue transparency and efficiency of public management systems through implementation of the Extractive Industries Transparency Initiative (EITI), which aims to improve extractives governance for the benefit of citizens in resource-rich countries.
 This component also supports civil society organizations (CSOs) to advocate for accountability and fight against corruption.

 Component 2: Evidence-based, effective regulation and institutional strengthening to set the framework for an extractives sector that enables investment and ensures inclusive and sustainable development at the local and national level.

 Component 3: Local value and diversification whereby extractive industries are integrated into the local economy and shared infrastructure is developed to foster structural economic development at the local and national level.

 Component 4: Local community benefits for all and mitigating impacts on local ecosystems.
 This includes active community engagement through information sharing and participation in decision-making.

 Across all components, EGPS seeks to foster gender equality by levelling the playing field, include women’s voices in decision-making and promote access to equal access to extractives-related benefits.
 EGPS activities seek a long-term positive impact for the local population, particularly those communities affected by extractive industries’ activities.

 The Extractives Global Programmatic Support (EGPS) Multi-Donor Trust Fund was launched in June 2015.
 The portfolio and pipeline of projects continues to grow.
 Here are a few examples of projects initiated to date.

-The EGPS Multi-Donor Trust Fund has ten donors that have pledged approximately $35.5 million in support.
+The EGPS Multi-Donor Trust Fund has 11 donors that have pledged approximately $40 million in support.
 These donors continue to demonstrate their strong commitment to translating the benefits from extractives into sustainable development for all.
 EGPS also works closely with the Extractive Industries Transparency Initiative (EITI) to deepen transparency and strengthen natural resource governance.